Last updated: 16 April 2026

-Trust funds are designed to protect your wealth, giving you more control than a will even after you’ve passed away.
-But they can be tricky to understand, making the benefits difficult to access.
+Trust funds are legal agreements designed to pass on your wealth in different circumstances.
+But they can be tricky to understand, making the benefits difficult to decipher.

 In this guide you’ll learn what a trust fund is, what the different types are, the benefits of trusts, and how they’re taxed.